habibcilmd-cardiologist/dr-cil/content/en/services/evar-tevar/index.md

 {{< /alert >}}

 EVAR (Endovascular Aneurysm Repair) and TEVAR (Thoracic Endovascular Aortic Repair) are catheter-based treatments of aortic aneurysms and dissections.
 They are minimally invasive alternatives to open surgery.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in both procedures.

 ## What are EVAR and TEVAR?